ammarx/slideshow-wallpaper-ubuntu/README.md

 $ crontab -e
 ```

 You will see a text editor inside the terminal.
 Scroll to the end and set the interval of time at which you want the script to be executed at.
-I have set it mine to run at every 0, 15, 30, 45 mins of every hr, every day.
+I have set it mine to run at every 0, 15, 30, 45 minutes of every hour, every day.
 To do that, you have to type:

 ```
 0, 15, 30, 45 * * * * bash '/home/[computer name]/slideshow-wallpaper-ubuntu.sh' # JOB_ID_1